 Inefficiency also breeds subjective decision-making, which leads to noncompliance and the danger of over- or under-reporting.
 Longer lag times from incident discovery to notification increases the potential risk of fines.
 In addition, contractual obligations with clients often require shorter notification periods.

 As laws change, and as privacy teams compete for limited budget dollars, the challenges of privacy incident response continue to increase.

 Organizations need an effective method for detecting, reporting, escalating, assessing risk, and providing notification on the privacy incidents they experience.
 This requires focusing their incident response process in a way that is:

 - Consistent for all incident types

 - Scalable to easily meet demand

 - Repeatable and defensible to meet burden of proof requirements

-Many organizations have successfully met these challenges with RADAR, a SaaS, purpose-built solution that offers consistent, automated risk assessment and breach notification guidance in compliance with the latest regulations.
+Many organizations have successfully met these challenges with Radar to ensure compliance with the latest regulations.

 Stay tuned for the next post in this series, which will cover the first challenge in-depth: incident detection and escalation.
-You can also learn more by downloading the free whitepaper: The 4 Challenges of Managing Incident Response.
+You can also learn more by downloading the free whitepaper: The 3 Challenges to Efficiency in Privacy Incident Response.